 Ariadne

-Nomad Tales is written by Ariadne McGuinness.
-In 2007, I left the United States permanently to see the world.
+Nomad Tales is written by Ariadne A. In 2007, I left the United States permanently to see the world.
 I ended up in Prague for 5 years where I owned a bar for 3 years, got married, and managed to travel Europe whenever I could get away from work.
 In 2012, I sold the bar and left Prague to travel full-time with my husband.
 We travelled around Thailand and Cambodia for a few months and then returned to Ireland to bring the Little Nomad into the world.
 Travel continues, albeit with fewer late night cocktails.

 I love exploring archaeological sites and cities with an underground (tunnels, etc.).